SaI7Tejashwin/Minecraft_Mod_Starters/README.md

 # Frameworks
       EclipseIDE (JDK-8)
-      along with Minecraft Forge 1.15
+      along with Minecraft Forge 1.15 and 1.14.4

 # References Used